Ernest T. Campbell: Early years and education

 Campbell was born in New York City, the son of working class Irish immigrants William and Carolyn Campbell, and lived in the Morningside Heights neighborhood.
 His father worked as a streetcar operator on the Third Avenue Railway.
 While in his teens, Campbell was confirmed at nearby Broadway Presbyterian Church.
 He attended public schools in New York as a boy and enjoyed playing baseball and basketball at Riverside Park.
 Interested at first in a banking career, Campbell graduated from the old High School of Commerce and then studied finance in night school at New York University while working at Guaranty Trust bank.
 He made several trips playing the piano with the Young Collegians musical ensemble from Broadway Presbyterian Church and felt "strangely fulfilled" when asked to give his testimony one night, he later recounted in an interview, and also served as a leader at the Bowery Mission.

 Campbell soon found that he aspired to the ministry, deciding to attend Bob Jones University because it was the only school his parents could afford and he was impressed by Bob Jones Jr., after hearing the son of the school's namesake preach at Broadway Presbyterian Church.
 While at Bob Jones University, where he gained a thorough knowledge of the Bible, Campbell preached as a ministerial student at Central Presbyterian Church in Anniston, Alabama, in 1944 and 1945.
 After graduation from the conservative school with a Bachelor of Arts (A.B.) degree, Campbell then studied at Princeton Theological Seminary, beginning in 1945.
 He earned his Bachelor of Divinity and Master of Theology degrees at Princeton in 1948 and 1949, respectively.

 As a Presbyterian minister

 Pennsylvania churches

-Following his ordination by the Presbyterian Church (USA) in 1949, Campbell was pastor of the First Presbyterian Church of Stroudsburg, Pennsylvania, between 1949 and 1954, where his weekly sermons were broadcast on a local radio station, WVPO.
+Following his ordination by the Presbyterian Church in 1949, Campbell was pastor of the First Presbyterian Church of Stroudsburg, Pennsylvania, between 1949 and 1954, where his weekly sermons were broadcast on a local radio station, WVPO.
 He then became minister at another Pennsylvania church, the First Presbyterian Church of York, serving there for eight years, from 1954 to 1962.
 While in the "White Rose City", as York is called, Campbell had a weekly radio program, Treasury of Christian Devotion, on a local York station, WSBA (AM).
 He also spoke at mission churches in Alaska and Cuba.